WASdev/gitbook.voice.gateway.for.watson/api.md

 Each of these state variables are associated with Docker environment variables in the [voice gateway configuration](config.md).

 **Important:** Be sure to set the specified environment variable in the configuration so that the voice gateway passes the state variable to the Conversation service.

-**???
-What about those that don't have a related environment variable?**
+The table below shows how the environment variables relate to each state variable.
+Variables that do not show a related Docker environment variable are always enabled.

 | State variable name | Expected value | Description | Related Docker env variable |
 | -------------- | ----- | ----------- |